DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-2/Readme.md

 This gave me a strong foundation on how timing libraries drive the **behavior, area, and delay characteristics** of standard cells.

 ---

+✨ That’s all — these are the things we explored on **Day 2**.
+This file serves as the **main README** for Day 2, while each subdivision has its own detailed README with code, screenshots, and analysis.

+---